-Thirdly, the worker must have a reasonable belief that the information disclosed tends to demonstrate past, present or likely future wrongdoing of the following nature:
+- Have a reasonable belief that the information disclosed tends to demonstrate past, present or likely future wrongdoing of the following nature:

-- Criminal offence
+- A criminal offence

-- A breach of a legal obligation
+- A breach of legal obligation

-- Risk to someone’s health and safety
+- A risk to someone’s health and safety

 - Miscarriages of justice